datacite/blog/source/posts/datacite-open-hours.html.md

 Affiliations

-Back in February, we announced the launch of the Research Organization Registry (ROR) (https://doi.org/10.5438/cykz-fh60) During Open Hours, with the help of guest speaker Maria Gould, we asked some questions about current practices and needs around affiliations.
+Back in February, we announced the launch of the [Research Organization Registry (ROR)](https://doi.org/10.5438/cykz-fh60).
+During Open Hours, with the help of guest speaker Maria Gould, we asked some questions about current practices and needs around affiliations.
 We now know users are collecting affiliation data, using Crossref Funder Identifiers and finding it painful or challenging.
 We hope the work being done to implement ROR IDs in the DataCite metadata will ease some of this pain.

 ![](/images/uploads/screen-shot-2019-07-31-at-11.16.12.png)

 Support

 When asked about the support site, everyone who answered said they had used it and it was more or less split between those who said it was good and adequate.
-It was useful to find out that more information was the number one change requested, and we have since restructured the support site and added new documentation, including a section dedicated to usage and citations https://support.datacite.org/docs/views-and-downloads, and will continue to do so.
+It was useful to find out that more information was the number one change requested, and we have since restructured the support site and added new documentation, including a section dedicated to [usage and citations](https://support.datacite.org/docs/views-and-downloads), and will continue to do so.

 What changes would you like to see to the support site?